 If you'd rather not print out the (possibly hundreds of) pages on your home printer, you can take the finished template to your local print & copy shop.
 Most internet browsers will allow you to save the page as a PDF.
 Choose "Print" from your browser menu, and look for the "Save as PDF" or "PDF" option in the dialog that pops up.
 Take that file to the printer, and they'll take care of the rest.

 If you have grander designs (literally), you are by no means obligated to use our printable template.
-Some print shops have the tech to merge data from a spreadsheet into a template of your own design, allowing you make drop cards that look however you like, printed on whatever kind of material you prefer.
+Some print shops have the tech to merge data from a spreadsheet into a template of your own design, allowing you to make drop cards that look however you like, printed on whatever kind of material you prefer.
 You'll need to give the printer folks a call to find out if they can do this sort of thing, and if so, what image and spreadsheet formats they require.

 Regardless of how you put the codes in your fans' hands, you'll want to make sure they know where to go to redeem them.
 Your Bandcamp account has a special URL specifically for redeeming codes.
 It looks like